 Norway is one of the most beautiful countries in the world and is bursting at the seams with amazing, free things to do.
 Just simply stay outside and go for a hike, a walk along the ocean, go to a park or a playground, walk on the roof of the Oslo Opera House, etc. The vast majority of the things we did in Norway were free, and typically these experiences were our favorites as we came to Norway to relish in its natural beauty.

-If you're curious about the free stuff we did in Oslo, check out our Oslo Itinerary blog post.
+If you’re curious about the free stuff we did in Oslo, check out our 5 days in Oslo with kids.

 Use Your Legs